-Start with a blank slate or choose from the list of templates, all of which are fully customisable.
+Start with a blank slate or choose from the list of templates, all of which are fully customizable.
 You’ll be given an option to add the new page to your site navigation located in the header section.

 Edit sections on your new page by either clicking on the section name in the left-hand menu or by clicking directly on the section in the page preview on the right.
-The left-hand side will change to display all the available customisation options for that section.
+The left-hand side will change to display all the available customization options for that section.

 Select + Add Section at the bottom to choose from an extensive selection of additional sections you can add to any page.

-Add, describe, and organise your items
+Add, describe, and organize your items

 If you haven’t yet created items for your store, let’s take a look at how to do it from within the site editor.
 You can also create items from Items > Item Library on the main Online dashboard.

 Click + Add in the upper left of the site editor, next to the page dropdown, and choose Item.
 A window will appear with basic item details to fill out.
 Select More options at the bottom to access the full item details.

 Your website’s most valuable traffic is on item pages that convert online shoppers.
 People who are viewing your items are thinking about buying from you, and things like not having an item image, not descriptively labeling items, or not clearly describing item details such as size/dimensions/color/care are likely to deter potential customers from making a purchase.

 Editing item titles: Names for items in your Square inventory might not work as well for selling them online.
 In other words, they may need to be more descriptive and customer-friendly.
 Keep in mind how people might search for your item, while balancing the length with specificity and clarity.
 For example: